-Up to 32 individual CA2000 automation systems may be connected together in a network loop to allow interlocking, network faults display, control and monitoring from a central computer system and/or multicinema status display.
+Up to 32 individual CA2000 automation systems may be connected together in a network loop to allow interlocking, control and monitoring from a central computer and/or multi-cinema status display.
 The CA2000 is also able to transfer session and program data across the network.

-Each RC140 panel includes two network serial data ports, the installer can choose to use either 3 wire RS232, or 5 wire RS485 protocol.
+Each RC140 panel includes two network serial data ports, each of which may be configured to use either 3 wire RS232, or 4 wire RS485 protocol.
 RS485 provides superior transmission quality and immunity to noise compared with RS232, particularly over long cable runs, due to the fact that it uses balanced low impedance lines.
-The RS485 connectors have a power bypass feature that will allow data carried over the network to continue through a CA2000 that is not turned on or failed, and for this reason RS485 is the recommended network connection method.
+However RS232 is more than adequate for typical cinema to cinema connections where the cable length does not exceed about 15 metres.